Partial resolution of complex cones over Fano ${\cal{B}}$: Introduction

 The next immediate question is to understand the embeddings inside the toric Fano $\Bi$ three-folds by the method of partial resolution.
 In particular, we would like to obtain the quiver Chern-Simons theory corresponding to Fano ${\BP}^3$ by partial resolution of Fano ${\cal B}$ three-folds.

 Alternatively, we could determine embeddings from higgsing approach\cite{tapo,han7b,tapp}: For the quivers with $r$ nodes (usually called parent theories) which admit dimer tiling, we could higgsize some matter fields and obtain quivers with $r-1$ nodes (called daughter theories).
 Suppose we give a vacuum expectation value (VEV) to a bifundamental matter field $X_{ab}$ where the subscript denotes that the matter field is charged $+1$ with respect to node $a$ with Chern-Simons level $k_a$ and charged $-1$ with respect to node $b$ with Chern-Simons level $k_b$.
 This results in coalescing of two nodes $a$ and $b$ into a node with Chern-Simons level $k_a+k_b$.
 Higgsing of the three node quiver corresponding to a toric Fano ${\cal B}_4$ was discussed from dimer tilings in Ref.\cite{han7b}.
 In fact, the daughter theories corresponds to either phase II of ${\BC}^4$ or phase I of ${\BC}^2/{\BZ}_2 \times {\BC}^2$ depending upon which bifundamental field was given VEV.
-Imposing the scaling freedom on CS levels of the parent quiver, we can infer the toric data of the daughter theories could be ${\BC}^4$ and orbifolds of ${\BC}^4$.

 Another approach of higgsing called the algebraic method\cite{tapo} has been applied on parent quivers\cite{tapp} corresponding to some toric Fano 3-folds.
 We shall present the algebraic higgsing for Fano ${\cal B}_4$ and show that the toric data corresponding to daughter theories has to be ${\BC}^4$ or orbifolds of ${\BC}^4$.
-We will also study the method of partial resolution\cite{han1} and obtain the same toric data for the daughter theories.
+We will also study the method of partial resolution\cite{han1} and obtain the ${\BC}^4$ toric data for the daughter theories.

 For the $3$-node quivers corresponding to Fano ${\cal B}_1, {\cal B}_2$ and ${\cal B}_3$, which do not admit dimer tiling presentation, we have to obtain daughter theories by the algebraic higgsing method\cite{tapp} or the partial resolution method\cite{han1}.
-We shall show that the algebraic higgsing on these $3$-node quivers gives a trivial result and hence we have to rely only on the method of partial resolution to determine the daughter theories.
-Interestingly this method shows that the toric data of Fano ${\BP}^3$ is embedded in the toric data of Fano ${\cal B}_2$ and Fano ${\cal B}_3$.
+We shall show that the algebraic higgsing on these $3$-node quivers always gives ${\BC}^4$ or orbifolds of ${\BC}^4$.
+We also study the method of partial resolution to check whether the approach gives more information about the embedded theories.
+Interestingly this method shows that the toric data of Fano ${\BP}^3$ or its orbifolds is embedded in the toric data of Fano ${\cal B}_2$ and Fano ${\cal B}_3$.